Selling your WPB condo?

 145

-Placido Mar is a 26-story, 145-unit building at 5200 N Flagler Drive with one of the most complete amenity packages on the North Flagler corridor — including a private fishing pier, boat dock, pickleball and tennis courts, sauna, steam room, and a doorman.
-Intracoastal views, Palm Beach Island across the water, and prices from $383K to $729K.
+Placido Mar is a 26-story, 144-unit building at 5200 N Flagler Drive with one of the most complete amenity packages on the North Flagler corridor — private fishing pier, boat dock, pickleball and tennis courts, heated saltwater pool with cabanas, sauna, steam room, shuffleboard, and a doorman.
+Intracoastal and ocean views from the upper floors, prices from $383K to $729K.
+No pets.

 5600 N Flagler Dr, West Palm Beach, FL 33407